 The second existential threat to Petrichor and Iyoba occured three weeks ago.
 Yesha, my big gaming computer, stopped waking up after sleeping.
 Would not bring up the task manager, did not respond to Ctrl-Alt-Del at all, and did a few other weird things.
 I tried running some curative files from start up media with no luck.
 In the end, I reinstalled Windows with everything left in place.
 This was not nearly as awful as it sounds.
 Again, the existential threat went POOF!

 The third threat was of another nature entirely, and one I have seen coming perhaps since before I ever acquired Petrichor.
 Both Iyoba and I are badly scarred by our experiences with breedables.
 The Zwickies benefit from this, because we have never retired one.
 We still have our starter group.
 And given a chance, we hang on and on and on.
-Our Zwickies are now seven years old.
+Our Zwickies are now nearly six years old.